UU-Hydro/PCR-GLOBWB_model/.github/ISSUE_TEMPLATE/feature_request.md

  - PCR-GLOBWB [e.g. v2.4.0_alpha]

 **Description**
-A clear and detailed description of the feature or enhancement.
+A clear and detailed description of the feature

 **Problem**
-The problem the feature or enhancement aims to resolve
+The problem the feature aims to resolve

 **Implementation**
-Suggested changes to develop the feature or enhancement
+Suggested changes to develop the feature

 **Downsides**
 Potential downsides of the suggested changes